 Don’t push the thermostat up to a high setting when you turn it on, since it doesn’t heat the home any faster—it only commits to the heater staying on longer.
 We recommend setting the thermostat to 68°F during the day when people are home, and then dropping it down by 8°F at night.
 This is comfortable for most people, and can reduce heating costs by a quarter.

 Kilowatt Heating, Air Conditioning and Electrical offers excellent heating service to Calabasas, CA and throughout Los Angeles and the San Fernando Valley.
-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!